 Mountain laurel (Kalmia latifolia) is a native plant in eastern North America.
 Its natural habitat is in woodland areas, where it is shaded by trees.
 They sport glossy evergreen leaves and produce showy clusters of flowers in late spring.
 Cultivars have been developed just for use in the landscape, including the dwarf Minuet laurel.
 The color of the flowers on this cultivar is more vibrant than that on wild mountain laurels.

 02 of 30

 Among deciduous shrubs, Japanese rose (Kerria japonica) is among the most shade-tolerant.
 There are many shrubs that grow in shade, in the sense that they will not die for lack of sunlight there.
 But you want more than for a bush to survive, you want it to thrive.
 If you are planting the shrub for flowers, you want a full display of blooms, not a sparse sprinkling here and there.
 Japanese rose furnishes a good display of flowers in partial shade.

-As their name suggests, climbing hydrangeas (Hydrangea anomala ssp. petiolaris) are shade-tolerant vines, but I include them here because they can be trimmed so as to maintain them as if they were shrubs.
+As their name suggests, climbing hydrangeas (Hydrangea anomala ssp. petiolaris) are shade-tolerant vines, but they can be trimmed so as to maintain them as if they were shrubs.
 While they tolerate shaded areas, they tend to yield better flowering displays when exposed to a reasonable amount of sunlight.
 Peeling bark provides winter interest.